Tora! Tora! Tora!: Production

 Richard Fleischer said of Akira Kurosawa's role in the project:

 Well, I always thought that even though Kurosawa was a genius at film-making and indeed he was, I sincerely believe that he was miscast for this film, this was not his type of film to make, he never made anything like it and it just wasn't his style.
 I felt he was not only uncomfortable directing this kind of movie but also he wasn't used to having somebody tell him how he should make his film.
 He always had complete autonomy, and nobody would dare make a suggestion to Kurosawa about the budget, or shooting schedule, or anything like that.
 And then here he was, with Darryl Zanuck on his back and Richard Zanuck on him and Elmo Williams and the production managers, and it was all stuff that he never had run into before, because he was always untouchable.
 I think he was getting more and more nervous and more insecure about how he was going to work on this film.
 And of course, the press got a hold of a lot of this unrest on the set and they made a lot out of that in Japan, and it was more pressure on him, and he wasn't used to that kind of pressure.

-Larry Forrester and frequent Kurosawa collaborators Hideo Oguni and Ryūzō Kikushima wrote the screenplay, based on the books The Broken Seal by Ladislas Farago and Tora!
+Larry Forrester and frequent Kurosawa collaborators Hideo Oguni and Ryūzō Kikushima wrote the screenplay, based on the books The Broken Seal: "Operation Magic" and the Secret Road to Pearl Harbor (1967) by Ladislas Farago and Tora!
 Tora!
-Tora! by Gordon Prange of University of Maryland, who served as a technical consultant.
+Tora!
+(1963) by Gordon Prange of University of Maryland, who served as a technical consultant.
 Numerous technical advisors on both sides, some of whom had participated in the battle and/or planning, were crucial in maintaining the accuracy of the film.
 Minoru Genda, the man who largely planned and led the attack on Pearl Harbor, was an uncredited technical advisor for the film.

 Four cinematographers were involved in the main photography: Charles F. Wheeler, Shinsaku Himeda, Masamichi Satoh, and Osamu Furuya.
 They were jointly nominated for the Academy Award for Best Cinematography.
 A number of well-known cameramen also worked on the second units without credit, including Thomas Del Ruth and Rexford Metz.
 The second unit doing miniature photography was directed by Ray Kellogg, while the second unit doing aerial sequences was directed by Robert Enrietto.

 Noted composer Jerry Goldsmith composed the film score and Robert McCall painted several scenes for various posters of the film.